cpiber/hyprland-ppa/README.md

 This repository contains the `debian/` files for my PPA.
 These files detail the recipe for building a .deb package.
-Currently these work for Ubuntu 24.04 Noble and 24.10 Oracular.
+Currently these work for Ubuntu 24.04 Noble, 25.04 Plucky 25.10 Questing.

+Ubuntu 22.04 Jammy is also supported, but in limited capacity, has the system is quite outdated.
+Some packages may have reduced functionality or only older versions of the package.
+Jammy-specific patches are applied by `jammy.sh` in the respective package folder.

 Published packages are available here: https://launchpad.net/~cppiber/+archive/ubuntu/hyprland